isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/native-setup.md

 `TripleLift, ShareThrough and MoPub accepts 3rd-party impression tracking pixels.
 Trackers need to be a 1x1 image URL format.
 Place tracker in the Pixel tab of the ad.`

-&nbsp;

 [ ![Impression Tracking](assets/impression-tracking-1024x300.png)](assets/impression-tracking.png)

-&nbsp;

 Click Tracking``

 --> ClickThroughs

 TripleLift, ShareThrough and MoPub accepts 3rd-party click tracking pixels if the tracker has a landing page URL embedded in the tracker.
 If this is the case, place the click tracker URL in the Landing Page field of the Ad Configurator.
-NOTE: this tracks for clicks from headlines, CTAs, and the card itself that&nbsp;drives&nbsp;&nbsp;clickthroughs
+NOTE: this tracks for clicks from headlines, CTAs, and the card itself that drives  clickthroughs

 --> Video Expansions

 Currently this is not supported via the Ad Cloud platform

-&nbsp;
-&nbsp;